dwtcourses/dq-oag-sftp-python/README.md

 # dq-oag-sftp-python

-A collection of Docker containers running a data pipeline.
+A collection of Docker containers and RDS instance running a data pipeline.
 Tasks include:
+- SFTP LIST and check against a table in RDS PostgreSQL, add if required
 - SFTP GET from a remote SFTP server
 - Running virus check on each file pulled from SFTP by sending them to ClamAV API
 - AWS S3 PUT files to an S3 bucket